 - To be treated with respect by University officials;

 - To take advantage of campus support resources;

 - To experience a safe living, educational, and work environment;

-- To have up to two (2) support persons present during meetings and hearings;
+- To have up to two (2) support persons, including attorneys, present during meetings and hearings;

 - To refuse to have an allegation resolved through conflict resolution procedures;